Trunks (Dragon Ball): Appearances in other media

 In Dragon Ball GT, Trunks' second incarnation has become the President of Capsule Corporation, but does not take the job seriously.
 He accompanies Goku and Pan into space to recover the Black Star Dragon Balls.
-They have many strange encounters and meet many unusual characters including the robot named Giru, who would act as the gang's Dragon Radar.
-Upon arriving on Giru's home world, the trio are hijacked by Dr. Myu's robots and Trunks is solidified in living metal for study.
-Although, the contents of the plate was not really Trunks, but a cleverly made decoy by both Trunks and Giru.
+They have many strange encounters and meet many unusual characters, including the robot named Giru, who would act as the gang's Dragon Radar.
+Upon arriving on Giru's home world, the trio are hijacked by Dr. Myu's robots, and Trunks is solidified in living metal for study.
+Although the contents of the plate were not really Trunks, but a cleverly made decoy by both Trunks and Giru.
 Trunks uses the opportunity to uncover Dr. Myu's plan, which is to awaken Baby, and sabotage the process.
 Trunks' plan fails as Baby had managed to escape to Earth.
 When they return home, Baby has managed to possess Vegeta and brainwash everyone else into becoming his followers.
 Shortly after arriving, Trunks also falls victim to Baby's mind control and battles Goku.
-Later, he along with Goten travel the globe fighting the villains that escape from Hell.
+Later, he, along with Goten, travels the globe fighting the villains that escape from Hell.

+Trunks also appears in the promotional anime for Super Dragon Ball Heroes, as Xeno Trunks.
+Xeno Trunks can use the Super Saiyan God transformation using God Ki.

-Both incarnations of Trunks has appeared in most Dragon Ball related video games.
+Both incarnations of Trunks have appeared in most Dragon Ball-related video games.
 He has also appeared in other related games such as Jump Super Stars, its sequel Jump Ultimate Stars, and Battle Stadium D.O.N.
 The game Dragon Ball Z: Shin Budokai – Another Road centers around Trunks' battle with Majin Boo in his future timeline.
-In 1992, Trunks would act as escort through time in the interactive Videkko game Dragon Ball Z: Get Together!
+In 1992, Trunks would act as an escort through time in the interactive Video game Dragon Ball Z: Get Together!
 Goku World.
 Future Trunks is also featured in the MMORPG Dragon Ball Online, where he is referred to as Time Patrol Trunks (タイム・パトロール・トランクス, Taimu Patorōru Torankusu).
 This version of Trunks plays a major role in the plot of Dragon Ball: Xenoverse, helping the player to correct changes in the Dragon Ball timeline caused by the manipulations of Towa and Mira and fights the player in the game's climax alongside the game's main antagonist Demigra after becoming possessed by him.
 After the duo are defeated and Trunks is returned to normal, he intervenes when Demigra tries to take control of the player.

 In the Dragon Ball and One Piece crossover manga Cross Epoch, Trunks is a member of Captain Vegeta's air pirate crew.
 Trunks also made an appearance in the 2004 Fuji TV interactive feature Kyūtai Panic Adventure Returns!, where he and six other Dragon Ball characters delivered the Dragon Balls to restore the aqua city of Odaiba.

 In music, the song "Chīsa na Senshi~Goten to Trunks no Theme~" by Shin Oya focuses on both Trunks and Goten.

 Trunks has been featured in his own brand of soft drink called Trunks Cola.